 Start With Free Plan

-Do I need a transactional email service?
+What features should I compare when choosing a transactional email service?